 Perilla Restaurant Interiors

-This restaurant is located on a corner of Green Lanes and Newington Green.
-The building has large wraparound windows which is perfect for people watching.
-The interiors are rustic and minimal which have been designed by Red Deer Architects.
+The restaurant is located on a corner of Green Lanes and Newington Green.
+The building has large wraparound windows which are perfect for people watching.
+The interiors are rustic and minimal, which have been designed by Red Deer Architects.

-Walls are exposed down to the plaster while the floor has been peeled back to showcase the original yellow black terrazzo tiles.
+Walls are exposed down to the plaster while the floor has been peeled back to showcase the original yellow and black terrazzo tiles.
 The décor is adorable and reminds one of a Tuscan farmhouse.
-It isn’t a large space, there is room for 44 diners and an additional 14 at the bar or counters overlooking the street.
+It isn’t a large space; there is room for 44 diners and an additional 14 at the bar and counters overlooking the street.
 If you’re dining solo or want to be social, you can sit at the communal table.

 Perilla Restaurant Information

-To find out more about the restaurant go to the Perilla Dining Website.
+To find out more about the restaurant, go to the Perilla Dining Website.
 The restaurant address is 1-3 Green Lanes, Newington Green, Stoke Newington, London N16 9BS.
-You can get there by travelling to Canonbury Station or you could walk from Dalston Kingston which are both on the London Overground.
+You can get there by travelling to Canonbury Station, or you could walk from Dalston Kingston which are both on the London Overground.
 Bus options are 341 or 141.
-Opening times are Thursday to Saturday 12.30pm until 3pm, Tuesday to Saturday 6pm until 11pm and Sunday 12.30pm until 9pm.
-Please check on line for up to date opening times.
+Check the website for up to date opening times.
 It is advisable to book a table which you can do online.
-It’s a great restaurant to visit if you love interesting food.
-Check it out and you can thank me later!
+It’s a great restaurant to visit if you love exciting food.
+Check it out, and you can thank me later!

 Author: Homegirl London.
 Photographs: Homegirl London and one interiors photograph courtesy of the restaurant.
 Thanks: Homeboy for dining with me.
 Thanks to the PR for sending me information and photographs on request.